Return to:

 An Introduction

 Marty Cooper's first 45.
-Scan courtsey Frank UdoIn my early record-hunting days, the name Marty Cooper was synonymous with my love for the music of Jack Nitzsche and the girl-group sound, particularly the Victorians/Vik E. Lee/Gloria Melbourne.
-A cursory search of the web (and my growing record collection) reveals just how many other forms of music has Marty Cooper's involvement.
-As a writer, publisher, producer and/or vocalist he has worked with the vast majority of musical styles.
-Different sets of music fans know his name via his work in country and folk, doo-wop and r'n'b, psychedelia and instrumental, novelty and straight pop.
-Throughout this article many artists he has been associated with, in a variety of roles, are mentioned.
-However, here are just a few who aren't: Tommy Roe, Royal Guardsmen, The Kingston Trio, Bobby Bare, The Hondells, Donna Fargo, Don Ho, Andy Williams, Chubby Checker, Donny And Marie, Burl Ives, Ed Ames, Pat Boone, Ian Matthews and The Nashville Brass.
-His songs have been covered as far afield as Australia, Germany, Italy, Scandinavia and Japan.
+Scan courtsey Frank UdoIn my early record hunting days the name Marty Cooper was synonymous with my love of the music of Jack Nitzsche and the girl-group sound particularly the Victorians/Vik E. Lee/Gloria Melbourne.
+A cursory search of the web (and my growing record collection) reveals just how many other forms of music in which Marty Cooper has worked.
+As a writer, publisher, producer and/or vocalist he has worked in most musical styles.
+With different sets of music fans knowing his name via his work in country and folk, doo-wop and r'n'b, psychedelia and instrumental, novelty and straight pop.
+Throughout the piece many artists he is associated with, in a variety of roles, are mentioned.
+Here are just a few who aren't, Tommy Roe, Royal Guardsmen, The Kingston Trio, Bobby Bare, The Hondells, Donna Fargo, Don Ho, Andy Williams, Chubby Checker, Donny And Marie, Burl Ives, Ed Ames, Pat Boone, Ian Matthews and The Nashville Brass.
+His songs have been covered in Australia, Germany, Italy, Scandinavia and Japan in fact almost everywhere.
 Hell, he even had one of his 45s distributed by Tamla Motown!
-Although far from complete, I hope this page, with its emphases on his sixties recordings, will stand as an introduction to his musical legacy.
+Although far from complete I hope this page, with it's emphasis's on his sixties recordings, will stand as an introduction to his musical legacy.
 (Quotes on this feature, unless noted, are by Marty Cooper via email or phone.)

 My Top Ten